-In the same post, Non-GMO Project identifies the top risk agricultural products (please visit their website for more information):
+In the same post linked above, Non-GMO Project identifies the top risk agricultural products:

 High-Risk Crops (in commercial production; ingredients derived from these must be tested every time prior to use in Non-GMO Project Verified products (as of December 2011):